EleniSolaki/purrfect-paws-backend-spring/README.md

 Clone the repository or download the source code as a ZIP file.
 Navigate to the project's root directory.
 Build the application using Maven.

+You first need to create the entities.
+You can do this from the application.properties by changing `spring.jpa.hibernate.ddl-auto=` to `create`.
+After creating the entities you can change it again to `update`.

 The application contains real life animal information and should be uploaded in the MySql Workbench with the following query:
 `INSERT INTO animaladoption.animals ( age, breed, description, gender, image, name) VALUES ( '3 years old', 'Bombay', 'Playful, obsessed with treats', 'Male', '/images/Spooky.jpg', 'Spooky'),